natalidahary/react-vite-app/README.md

             npm install
             npm run dev

+2. API Selection
+- For this project, the API chosen is DummyJSON.
+- List endpoint: /products
+- Detail endpoint: /products/:id.”
+- These endpoints are used for the main product listing and product detail pages.

-2. Product List Page (React Query List Query)
+3. Product List Page (React Query List Query)
 - The /products page:
     - Fetches products using useQuery
     - Shows loading & error states